 In these situations, it is ideal to take a break and figure out what message you truly want to portray.

-The Hierophant itself is the card that represents advice coming in from an experienced mentor.
-For it to show up in the Advice position suggests that if action is taken to proactively reach out to those around you, then a positive outcome will be reached.
+For the Hierophant to show up in the Action position suggests that if action is taken to proactively reach out to those around you, then a positive outcome will be reached.

-Seek the help of wise counsel.
 Upright, the Hierophant urges the querent to strike up a structured plan or routine and to look to wiser third parties, such as mentors or professionals, for assistance.
-Reversed, the advice that the Hierophant suggests is to think outside of the box and not be afraid to take a risk.
+Perhaps it’s time to see how you fit into the community and actively engage in conversation and activities with other people.

 Additionally, it may encourage you to be the teacher, to have patience, be grounded, and assist the people around you who may need help.